-Parents and teachers are always looking for new and innovative ways to help kids learn math.
-It can be challenging to keep things exciting and engaging, especially when teaching complex concepts like multiplication and division.
+Teachers are always looking for new and innovative ways to help kids learn math.
+Keeping things exciting and engaging can be challenging, especially when teaching complex concepts like multiplication and division.
 But don’t worry, we’ve got you covered!
-Here are twenty-one of the best classroom math games for kids.
+Here are 21 of the best classroom math games for kids.

 2. Round Robin Benefit